rossetti/KSLBook/docs/07-Chapter7.md

 repair time, the machine is not available for production.
 The KSL provides constructs for modeling scheduled capacity changes.

 Currently, the KSL permits resources that use a singular request queue to experience capacity changes.
 That is, the `ResourceWithQ` implementation can handle capacity changes; however, the `Resource` class implementation does not permit the capacity to change.
 If you need a resource that experiences capacity changes, then you need to declare it as a `ResourceWithQ` instance.
 This limitation occurs because capacity increases require the newly available units to be allocated to any waiting requests.
-In general, an instance of `Resource` can be involved with more than one request queue due to arbitrary combinations of `seize()` calls involving the resource.
+In general, an instance of a `Resource` can be involved with more than one request queue due to arbitrary combinations of `seize()` calls involving the resource.
 That is, the requests for an instance of `Resource` may in fact wait in different queues due to the flexible modeling provided by the implementations of the `seize()` method.
 Currently, the possible multiple instances of `RequestQ` that could be involved with a `Resource` is not tracked.
 Even if the tracking occurred, then issues would still remain about how to allocate the new capacity across requests that are waiting in different instances of `RequestQ.` Future work may consider solutions to these issues; however, the current implementation of capacity schedules simplifies this situation by only permitting capacity changes for instances of the `ResourceWithQ` class.
 Finally, the modeling of resources that can fail is under consideration for future development.

 There are two key resource variables for understanding resources and their states.